syurkov/labPlayer/README.md

 ## Exercise 1 - Equality and Comparison with a Music Player

 ### Music Player
 A music player is a playlist with songs.
-A playlist is a countable entity that can not be shared among different users.
+A playlist is a countable entity that **can not** be shared among different users.
 The playlist has: name, list of songs, play counter, total duration.

 No one can access the list of songs.
 But.
 It is possible to add songs to the list and play them one after another.
 Each time the playlist is played, the counter of the playlist is increased.
 The counter describes the number of times a playlist has been played (playlist is a countable entity).
 The duration of the playlist the sum of the songs' durations it contains.

-Tasks:
-- define Countable protocol
-- implement the playlist
-- implement the add(song: Song) method that adds a song to the list.
-Playlist can't have the same song twice.
-If the song is already on the list, the user gets a notification.
-- implement play() method that plays songs in the playlist one by one.
-Increase the counter each time the playlist is played.
-Output in the console the song currently playing and its duration (nicely formatted, see below)

 ### Duration
 The duration is a comparable entity and represents a time duration in seconds.
 However, in some cases duration must be formatted [MM:SS].